stomar/pnm/README.md

 - No additional Ruby gems or native libraries are needed.

-- PNM has been tested with Ruby 1.9.3 and Ruby 2.0.0 on a Linux machine and on Windows.
+- PNM has been tested with Ruby 1.9.3 and Ruby 2.0.0 on Linux and on Windows.

 Documentation
 -------------